Sneaky Dee's

 Sneaky Dee's is a concert venue and Tex-Mex restaurant in Toronto, Ontario, Canada.
-Originally opened in 1987 on the north west corner of Bloor Street and Bathurst, it moved to its present location at College and Bathurst in 1990.
+Originally opened in 1987 near the north west corner of Bloor Street and Bathurst, it moved to its present location at College and Bathurst in 1990.

 History

 562 Bloor West

-Sneaky Dee's opened as a 24-hour restaurant at 562 Bloor Street in 1987.
+Sneaky Dee's opened as a 24-hour restaurant at 562 Bloor Street, three doors from the corner of Bathurst on the north side in 1987.
 The basement contained a performance venue, which hosted the first Toronto Fringe Festival in 1989.

 431 College

 It moved to its current location at 431 College Street in 1990 and became a major venue for Canadian punk rock, hosting Armed and Hammered and other bands.
 In the early 1990s, Sneaky Dee's was a popular destination for anti-fascist and Anti-Racist Action (ARA) activists, and was the scene of a 1993 brawl between activists and the neo-Nazi Heritage Front after the vandalizing of a white supremacist's house in the east end.
 After briefly hosting DJs exclusively in the late 1990s, Sneaky Dee's returned to hosting live music in 2002.